 Mandi is an actor, writer, director, singer, musician, artist and independent producer that calls Toronto, Ontario home.
 Whether it’s on stage, on screen, or in grandma’s living room, she has dedicated her life to the art of storytelling.

-Her most recent credits include Drink Up and Good Grief, two short dramatic films that she wrote and directed, as well as The Fardy Brothers, a 7 minute mockumentary in which she co-produced, co-directed, co-wrote and performed in as a part of the 2019 48 Hour Film Project (Toronto).
+Her most recent credits include Drink Up and Good Grief, two short dramatic films that she wrote and directed, as well as The Fardy Brothers, a 7 minute mockumentary in which she co-produced, co-directed, co-wrote and performed in as a part of the 2019 48 Hour Film Project, Toronto.
+The Fardy Brothers made it to the top 15 out of 115 films and screened at the Best of Short Films 2019, winning the Audience Favourite (Group A) Award.
 Mandi has also recently finished writing her second feature Feeling Unreal, a mental health-focused film, and is now writing and developing her next feature Metagame, an action/adventure DnD-focused feature film.

 When she’s not writing or performing, she can be found rummaging for treasure in thrift stores, solving puzzles in escape rooms or throwing plastic spoons during screenings of The Room.